 PROFESSIONAL DEVELOPMENT MANAGER

 The Professional Development Manager shall work with the Membership and Events and Programs Managers to create professional development programming, including student outreach.
-The ideal candidate would have connections with local schools/student groups that could be leveraged.

-EVENTS AND PROGRAMS MANAGERS (2 POSITIONS)
+EVENTS AND PROGRAMS MANAGER